Voibe Logo voibe

 A vendor's privacy policy is a promise.
 A vendor's architecture is a constraint.
 For privileged work, constraints are stronger than promises β€” a policy can change with a version bump or an acquisition; the architecture can't see what it doesn't have.

-Voibe transcribes audio on your Mac using Apple Silicon's Neural Engine.
+In on-device mode, Voibe transcribes audio on your Mac using Apple Silicon's Neural Engine.
 The audio buffer lives in memory only as long as the model needs it, then it's dropped.
 Transcripts are inserted into the app you're focused on and kept in a local-only history.
 None of it transits our infrastructure.
+(Voibe's zero-retention cloud mode is built on the same data promise β€” open-source models, audio deleted immediately, never trained on β€” but for privileged work, on-device mode keeps the content on your machine, which is the cleaner argument.)

 For the technical detail of how this works step by step, see How On-Device Dictation Works.
+If you're moving off Dragon, our guide to the best Dragon dictation alternatives compares the options for Mac.

 🀐